LazzaAU/skill_InternetRadio/instructions/en.md

 3. saying -> play station number "then the number".
 This will play what ever line number you've choosen

-NOTE: Intents aim to have the word "radio" in them so that the intent is less likely to clash when someone makes a spotify or other music skill.
+NOTE: Intents aim to have the word "radio" in them so that the intent is less likely to clash when someone makes a spotify or some other music skill.

-When Alice understands what station you want to play she will

-- mpc clear
-- mpc add
-- mpc play

-Reminder: To stop playing you "might" have to use something like Node red or use the command line.
-Use the command " mpc stop "
+## Stopping the radio
+Depending on your speaker volume, it is possible that Alice may not hear or understand you if you ask her to "Stop the radio"

+In this situation you have a few options to turn the radio off.
+Below i've listed some of the easy options.

+1. Type "stop the radio" in Alices dialog view
+2. Open the skills settings and turn on the "stop the radio" toggle.
+3. Type "mpc stop" in the command line

 ## Let's talk about Back-up files
-For the back-up option to work you need to enable it in the settings and turn Dev mode on in alice's settings.
+For the back-up option to work you need to enable it in the settings and turn "Dev mode" on in alice's settings.
-Without Dev mode on and left on, Alice is likely to put the skill back to default values with she cleans her house, meaning you'll probably lose any custom radio stations you might of added.
+Without Dev mode on and left on, Alice is likely to put the skill back to default values when she cleans her house, meaning you'll probably lose any custom radio stations you might have added.

 The skill backs up your stations to a Backup directory.
 The files being backed up are the dialogTemplate file